rchen27/htechLab4/README.md

 Roger Chen and Shimiao Huang

-This repo contains scripts we used to scrape twitter and the classier.
+This repo contains scripts we used to scrape twitter and the classifier.